standard/standard-loader/Readme.md

 ```

-### Webpack 1
+### webpack 1

-Webpack 1.x is no longer supported as of [`standard-loader` version `6.0.0`](https://github.com/standard/standard-loader/compare/5.0.0...6.0.0).
-PRs for Webpack 1.x support will be accepted on the [5.x branch](https://github.com/standard/standard-loader/tree/5.x).
+webpack 1.x is no longer supported as of [`standard-loader` version `6.0.0`](https://github.com/standard/standard-loader/compare/5.0.0...6.0.0).
+PRs for webpack 1.x support will be accepted on the [5.x branch](https://github.com/standard/standard-loader/tree/5.x).

 ### Configuration Options